AnshumanNeon/PRODL/README.md

 The project is work in progress, contributions are welcome.

+## Installation

+Clone the repo and run the Makefile by running `make` command.

+The project by default uses the gcc-9 compiler.
+If you'd like to use some other compiler, then change the `compiler` variable in the Makefile.

 ## References

 - Programmed Deallocation without Dangling Reference, Gianna Cioni and Antonio Kreczmar